Jahnavigedala07/Static-College-Website/README.md

-# College-Website-Template-using-HTML-CSS
+# College-Website-using-HTML-CSS
 Hey there!
-In this project, you'll see the student portal website template. this is a very basic design, you can customize it as your need.
-I hope this project is helpful for you.
+In this project, you'll see the student portal website . this is a very basic design.
 # Pragati Engineering College - Student Portal

 Welcome to the official **Student Portal** for **Pragati Engineering College**.